ClassicBoost/Psych-Engine-Plus/README.md

-# Friday Night Funkin' - BetterPsych
+# Friday Night Funkin' - Psych+
-BetterPsych is a Psych Engine 0.4.2 improvement with some features from 0.6 as well with new ones such as winning icons and camera movements and elements from other engines like FPS Plus.
+Psych+ is a Psych Engine 0.4.2 improvement with some features from 0.6 as well with new ones such as winning icons and camera movements and elements from other engines like FPS Plus.
+Blah blah blah, you get it.
+It's another Psych Engine modification, deal with it and stop trashing on Psych Engine forks like OS Engine.
 # Psych Engine
 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.